- Call for Abstracts

 With only around 275 days left before IMA 2014, we have now launched our presence on social media.
 Join us on Twitter at @IMA2014RSA, on Facebook (IMA 2014) or LinkedIn or click on the links at the top of the IMA2014 webpage.
 We'd like to hear from you with your comments and suggestions and we will keep you informed with news and notices as we get closer to September 2014!

 The Organising Committee of IMA2014 would like to invite you to attend the 21st General Meeting of the International Mineralogical Association to be held from 1 to 5 September 2014 at the Sandton Convention centre in the Gauteng province of South Africa.

 As a country with a large mining and mineralogical industry, as well as strong mineralogical, geological and geochemical research initiatives, South Africa is highly appropriate to host this meeting.
 Most of the mines and mineral occurrences are close to good infrastructure and easily accessible.
 Other easily accessible southern African countries also boast some outstanding geology and mineral fields.

 The content of the technical sessions will reflect all the traditionally most important topics of our science as well as other, locally and internationally relevant topics.
-A number of sessions have already been proposed.
-Please visit the Session Proposals page.
-Proposals may still be submitted.
+The call for session proposals yielded an overwhelming response, with more than 70 sessions and workshops that will constitute the scientific programme.